Lennox Yearwood

-Lennox Yearwood, Jr. is a minister and community activist who is also an influential member of political hip hop.
+Lennox Yearwood Jr. is a Pentecostal minister and community activist.
 Yearwood currently serves as president of the Hip Hop Caucus, a national nonprofit, nonpartisan organization that empowers young people to participate in elections, policymaking and service projects.
 Yearwood has led or been involved in a number of high-profile campaigns to engage young voters, as well as working on human rights issues in the Gulf Coast region after Hurricane Katrina.

 Early life and education

 Yearwood was born in Shreveport, Louisiana.
 He earned his undergraduate degree from the University of the District of Columbia in 1998 and received a M.Div. degree from Howard University in May 2002.
+He was ordained in the Church of God in Christ shortly after his graduation.
 Yearwood was the student government president at both schools and was issued an honorary doctorate from Saint Paul University in May 2011.
 He also served in the U.S. Air Force Reserve as an officer and chaplain.